veronicarlima/project-api/README.md

-# project-api
-Everything Rest Api
+# Project Springboot REST API Database & Docker

-Objective of this project to represents a Sample of funcionalitys that you can use in the project or get some skelleton to guide in the next projects.
+Objective of this project to represents a Sample project, that you can use just like a skelleton to guide in the next projects.

-You can find in this project :
+#### This project envolving the simple concepts such as :

 - GET methods
 - Integration with Postgres Docker
-- LogBack
 - Pagination
 - Request Postman to testing

+You can find dependencys:
+- Springboot Web

+#### Modules to support :

+- Logback
+-

+#### Description Scope Project

+Sample API to used REST endpoints to connect with database using Postgres in Docker.
+This integration was applying pagination to return data.

 ### Configurate Docker to use DataBase